-This is how Japanese children learn Hiragana in school.
-And it’s also probably the most common way that other, non-Japanese people have learned it.
+This is how Japanese children learn hiragana in school.
+It’s also probably the most common way that non-Japanese people learn it.
 You simply learn the correct stroke order for each kana, and then practice it a few times to memorize it.

-If it sounds complicated, don’t worry.
-It’s actually pretty simple and the rules for writing are pretty logical.
+It’s actually pretty simple and the rules for writing the characters are pretty logical.

-This is how I personally learned it all those years ago, and it is the primary method that I’ll be covering in this post.
-A lot of people knock it, but there are a couple of really good reasons for learning Hiragana this way, which I’ll come back to in a minute.
+This is how I personally learned it all those years ago, and it is the primary method that I’ll be covering in this post due to its simplicity.

-I personally don’t really like mnemonics for Hiragana because mnemonics all about creating and attaching meaningful stories to the subject, and it’s kind of hard to visualize a whole story when each Hiragana only represents a single sound without any meaning.
+I personally don’t really like mnemonics for hiragana because mnemonics are all about creating and attaching meaningful stories to the subject, and it’s kind of hard to visualize a whole story when each hiragana only represents a single sound without any meaning.

-Also, and this is just me personally, I think that learning Hiragana is actually pretty easy.
-So all the extra work that you have to do initially for mnemonics is extra time spent that is unnecessary.
+I also think that learning hiragana is pretty simple, so all the extra work that you have to do initially for mnemonics is extra time spent that is unnecessary.

-But like I said, that’s just my personal bias, so don’t worry about it if you’d rather give mnemonics a go.
-Again, I will provide a link for a great site that teaches Hiragana with mnemonics in the resources section at the end of this post.
+But like I said, that’s just my personal bias so don’t worry about it if you’d rather give mnemonics a go.
+I will provide a link for a great site that teaches hiragana with mnemonics in the resources section at the end of this post.

 Why Write it Down?

-Basically how it works is that we all have a separate memory for the things that we see, the things that we hear, and the things that we feel/do.
-That means when you write Hiragana out, you are storing that information away into three separate memories and it makes it easier to recall.
+Studies have shown that we all have a separate memory for the things that we see, the things that we hear, and the things that we feel/do.
+That means when you write hiragana out, you are storing that information away into three separate memories which it makes it easier to recall later on.